 Patients have many options for TMJ therapy.
-Pain can initially be relieved by making an appointment with Them Serenity Dental Team for a mouthguard or dental splint.
+Pain can initially be relieved by making an appointment with Dr. Pearce for a mouthguard or dental splint.
 Your treatment plan may also include bite therapy and diagnosis of the cause.
-The Serenity Dental Team may also create a jaw exercise routine to alleviate clenching or grinding that causes stress on the lower jaw.
+Dr. Pearce also create a jaw exercise routine to alleviate clenching or grinding that causes stress on the lower jaw.

-Bite Therapy: A careful, detailed analysis of the mouth and jaw will establish the cause of a patient's TMJ disorder.
-The Serenity Dental Team will measure a patient's bite pressure throughout the mouth and formulate a plan for dental work to correct any oral issues and provide relief caused by TMJ pain.
+Bite Therapy: A careful, detailed analysis of the mouth and jaw will establish the cause of a patient’s TMJ disorder.
+Dr. Pearce will measure a patient’s bite pressure throughout the mouth and formulate a plan for dental work to correct any oral issues and provide relief caused by TMJpain.